sait-wbdv/winter-2021/_posts/2021-02-11-variable-declaration-assignment.md

 : Creating a variable name in memory (with or without a value).
 In Jascript ES6, this is accomplished with the `const` and `let` declaration keywords.

 Variable Assignment
-: When we give a variable name a value using the `=` asignment operator.
+: When we give a variable name a value using the `=` assignment operator.
 We say we've "assigned a variable".
 If a variable hasn't been assigned, it's value will be `undefined`.

 Mutable
 : Able to be changed.
 In Javascript, only arrays and objects (which include HTML Element variables) are mutable.